Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 *Meteor M2-4 LRPT.
 Spike on the left isn't a part of the signal.*

-- This satellite series has been plagued with accidents, faults, and delays: Meteor M1 and M2 lost altitude control, M2-1 exploded on launch, M2-2 got hit by a micrometeor making it unable to broadcast LRPT, **M2-3's LRPT antenna didn't fully extend, leaving it in a tilted angle making the signal improperly polarized, experience random drops as well as making it generally weaker than it is suppoed to be**.
+- This satellite series has been plagued with accidents, faults, and delays: Meteor M1 and M2 lost altitude control, M2-1 exploded on launch, M2-2 got hit by a micrometeor making it unable to broadcast LRPT, **M2-3's LRPT antenna didn't fully extend, leaving it in a tilted angle making the signal improperly polarized, experience random drops as well as making it generally weaker than it is supposed to be**.
-- As a long awaited change of luck, M2-4 has succesfully launched on leap day in 2024, is broadcasting LRPT at a full strength.
+- As a long awaited change of luck, M2-4 has successfully launched on leap day in 2024, is broadcasting LRPT at a full strength.
 Its JPEG compressor has had a few hiccups presenting as a lot of artefacting in its imagery, but it has always recovered after the satellite restarted it a few orbits later.

 ## Broadcast issues